22388o/brollup/src/txo/readme.md

 # Transaction Output Types
 The transactional structure of the Bitcoin Virtual Machine consists of ten types of transaction outputs (TXOs).
-Five of these TXO types are bare; meaning they are literal UTXOs that consume on-chain footprint, and the other five are virtual; meaning they are commited, and yet to be revealed.
+Five of these TXO types are bare; meaning they are literal on-chain outputs that consume block space, and the other five are virtual; meaning they are commited, and yet to be revealed.

 | TXO Type               | Kind    |  Spending Condition                                       |
 |:-----------------------|:--------|:----------------------------------------------------------|